 At least one Cambodian soldier killed as two sides clash near disputed Hindu temple.

-Hor Namhong, Cambodia’s foreign minister, said 10 Thai soldiers, who had surrendered and were taken prisoner, would be returned to Thailand if Bangkok requested.
+Hor Namhong, Cambodia’s foreign minister, said 10 Thai soldiers who surrendered and were taken prisoner, would be returned to Thailand if Bangkok requested.

 “The prime minister has ordered that the 10 soldiers be treated well,” he told a news conference in Phnom Penh.